 THE COLLEGE EXPANDS WITH EXTRAORDINARY EXAM RESULTS - A REAL GEM!

 In 1958 the College was inspected and then recognised by the Ministry of Education.
-The successes at that time in the 'O' and 'A' levels examinations were extraordinary.
+The success at that time in ‘O’ and ‘A’ Levels were extraordinary.

-"Of course" Mr. Paul told me, "we had our little troubles and difficulties, mostly financial, but the school was a real gem, with a wonderful relationship between Principals, masters and students."
+“The school was a real gem with a wonderful relationship between the two Principals, masters and students.”
+Said Mr Paul.

 CONCORD COLLEGE IS SOLD TO FRANK BELL

 "In the spring of 1968, Miss Taylor and I knew that a turning-point in the life of Concord College had been reached.
 Miss Taylor was 70 years old, could no longer continue her work and was to retire after the summer term.
-At first, it was understood that I, at 61 years old, would continue for another four years up to retiring age, and that I should look for a person to take over Miss Taylor's day-to-day work and appoint a junior partner to take over the school, when I retired.
+At first, it was understood that I, at 61, would continue for another four years up to retiring age, and that I should look for a person to take over Miss Carr-Taylor’s day-to-day work and appoint a junior partner to take over when I retired.”

 "Mrs. Paul was too much of a successful teacher to be drawn into the running of the school, so contacts were made.
 One contact was Mr. Frank Bell, a most appreciated director of several schools and a very respected person in the academic circles of the country.
 He was also a very close friend of Miss Taylor and mine since he had repeatedly visited Concord College, which he greatly admired."

 Mr. Bell warmed to the idea of getting involved with Concord College and was prepared to discuss a partnership.
-However, just at that time, Mr. Paul did some over-lifting in the school and consequently suffered from a painful frozen shoulder.
-Further medical examinations. indicated there was something fundamentally wrong with Mr. Paul's health.
+However, just at that time, Mr. Paul did some overlifting and injured his shoulder.
+Further medical examinations. indicated there was something fundamentally wrong with Mr. Paul's health and he was told to rest.
+Both partners agreed they should retire together.

 MR MARTIN HORWOOD IS APPOINTED AS CONCORD'S NEW PRINCIPAL